 Trauma is one of those topics that is for the most part kept under-wraps, for fear of stigma or judgement.
 It can be a downright conversation stopper when it is mentioned.
 How do you find help in life after trauma?

 The fact is that most people have experienced a traumatic event, a series of traumatic events, or a continuous period of trauma.
 It’s unusual to go through life untouched by trauma.
+And yet, the trauma experience can have a significant impact on one's life, especially when it has gone un-acknowledged or un-addressed.

 This article will help you understand trauma.
 What is trauma?
 How to know if you have it?
 And I offer concrete steps to help you move through it.
 My aim is to normalize trauma, and to encourage more conversations and openness about it.
 And to get you into action toward resolving it.